Fruit: Botanical vs. culinary

-Examples of botanically classified fruit that are typically called vegetables include cucumber, pumpkin, and squash (all are cucurbits); beans, peanuts, and peas (all legumes); and corn, eggplant, bell pepper (or sweet pepper), and tomato.
+Examples of botanically classified fruit that are typically called vegetables include cucumber, pumpkin, and squash or other winter squashes (all are cucurbits); beans, peanuts, and peas (all legumes); and corn, eggplant, bell pepper (or sweet pepper), and tomato.
 Many spices are fruits, botanically speaking, including black pepper, chili pepper, cumin and allspice.
 In contrast, rhubarb is often called a fruit when used in making pies, but the edible produce of rhubarb is actually the leaf stalk or petiole of the plant.
-Edible gymnosperm seeds are often given fruit names, e.g., ginkgo nuts and pine nuts.

 Botanically, a cereal grain, such as corn, rice, or wheat is a kind of fruit (termed a caryopsis).
 However, the fruit wall is thin and fused to the seed coat, so almost all the edible grain-fruit is actually a seed.